A: before, diseased liver; B: after, donor liver in place.(Click to Enlarge)

 - Cancer markers to check for evidence of cancer

-- Complete blood count, complete metabolic panel, INR to calculate the MELD score
+- Complete blood count, complete metabolic panel and international normalized ratio (INR) to calculate the MELD score

 Other Procedures and Cancer Screening

 - Esophagogastroduodenoscopy, a type of endoscopic procedure that looks for esophageal and gastric varices (varicose veins).
-This test also determines the extent of portal hypertensive gastropathy, the changes in the stomachs mucous lining due to portal hypertension.
+This test also determines the extent of portal hypertensive gastropathy, changes in the stomach’s mucous lining due to portal hypertension.

 - Colonoscopy: Patients with cirrhosis who are older than 40 years of age — younger if they are higher risk — need a screening colonoscopy.
 Your doctor can identify and remove polyps if necessary.
 Certain high-risk patients will need further screening colonoscopies every few years following the liver transplant.